ia-satma/Brujeria/replit.md

 ## Overview

-This application is an autonomous AI-powered web benchmarking tool designed to analyze and compare website design, user experience, content quality, and technical performance.
+This project is an autonomous AI-powered web benchmarking tool designed to analyze and compare website design, user experience, content quality, and technical performance.
 It accepts multiple URLs (a client website and competitor websites), performs comprehensive analysis through specialized AI agents, and generates detailed comparative reports with actionable recommendations.

-The system uses a distributed agent architecture where specialized AI agents work in parallel to evaluate different aspects of websites, providing granular insights across visual design, UX/navigation, content storytelling, and technical performance.
+The system uses a distributed, hierarchical multi-agent architecture where specialized AI agents work in parallel to evaluate different aspects of websites, providing granular insights across visual design, UX/navigation, content storytelling, and technical performance.
+The goal is to provide deep, actionable insights into web presence performance and competitive positioning.

 ## User Preferences